anas-2003/Segformer_medical_lightning/README.md

-# Medical Image Segmentation🤗
+Modified# Medical Image Segmentation🤗
 ---
-Dev: Anas Erami
+Modified
 ---

 This repository contains the files related to the LearnOpenCV blog post: [Medical Image Segmentation Using 🤗 HuggingFace & PyTorch]